 It was January 2001, on the eve of the death of my family friend and mentor, Emma Kelly, Johnny Mercer’s “Lady of 6000 Songs.”
 John Berendt’s novel, Midnight in the Garden of Good and Evil devotes an entire chapter to this beloved local character.

-It hardly takes a snowstorm – I’d choose research over cleaning any day, so I got out my southern history books, and began a search online, and spent the rest of that afternoon and a portion of the next delving into the founding history of Georgia, Savannah, and Tybee Island, the presence of the Spanish, the native Americans, the pirates, and the Civil War.
+It hardly takes a snowstorm — I’d choose research over cleaning any day, so I got out my southern history books, and began an online search, and ended up spending the rest of the afternoon and much of the next day, delving into the fascinating history of Georgia –Savannah and Tybee Island, in particular, including the presence of the Spanish, the native Americans, the pirates, and events surrounding the Civil War between the states.

-The pamphlet specifically mentioned the ‘Euchee’ (Uchee/Yuchi) Indians.
+The pamphlet specifically mentioned the ‘Uchee’ Indians (Euchee/Yuchi).
 I’ve since learned that while it is true that the word “Tybee” is derived from the word Taube, which means ‘salt,’ the word was used by the Itza Maya, Apalache Creek/Itzate (Hitchiti).
-The native Americans who initially lived and hunted at the mouth of the Savannah River were in fact “Chicora,” and the Uchee, who lived along the banks of the Oconee, and at the headwaters of the Ogeechee, Chatanooga, and Savannah Rivers, while being associated for a time with the islands of Wahale (or Guale) including Tybee, may have merely adopted the word as their own, … but that’s another story altogether.
+The native American hunters who initially inhabited the mouth of the Savannah River were, in fact, “Chicora,” and the Uchee, who lived along the banks of the Oconee, and at the headwaters of the Ogeechee, Chatanooga, and Savannah Rivers, while being associated for a time with the islands of Wahale (or Guale) including Tybee, may have merely adopted the word as their own, … but that’s another story altogether.

 Twenty miles east of Savannah, Tybee is the most northerly of Georgia’s “Golden Isles.”
 A small strip of land juts westward from the island into a vast area of coastal marshlands.
 This strip which also has immediate access to the Savannah River shipping channel, became the location for two consecutive quarantines that operated during the late 1700s into the early 1800s.